fabkrum/web-performance-resources/crux-page-data.md

 * If you are not lucky, you might find their location in the robots.txt file: `https://site-domain.com/robots.txt`
 * If you are still not lucky, add the URLs manually or create a sitemap.xml first.

+**Important:** The script doesn't work with sitemap-index.xml (a sitemap.xml which links to multiple sitemaps.xml).
+You can open the sitemap-index.xml in your browser and copy&paste the sitemaps you want use.
+I recommended to create an extra Google Sheet for each market/country - otherwise you might hit the limits of the Google Sheets or the CrUX API.

 This script loops through the sitemaps and checks all URLs.
 The following sitemap structure is expected: `<urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"><url><loc>`